keptn/keptn.github.io/content/docs/0.19.x/reference/miscellaneous/distributor/index.md

 weight: 125
 ---

-A distributor subscribes a Keptn service with the Keptn Control Plane.
+A distributor can be used to subscribe a Keptn service with the Keptn Control Plane.
 Both local and remote subscriptions are supported:

 * Local (Keptn service runs in the same local Kubernetes cluster as the Keptn Control Plane)